 MP for Godalming and Ash

 Sir Jeremy Hunt is a Conservative MP for Godalming and Ash, first elected in 2005.
-He has held several senior government roles, including Health Secretary (2012-2018), Foreign Secretary (2018-2019) and Chancellor of the Exchequer (2022-2024), and served as Shadow Chancellor in 2024.
-He remains a long-serving ministerial figure with a high public profile in the party.
+He has held several senior government roles, including Health Secretary, Foreign Secretary and Chancellor of the Exchequer, and has also served as Shadow Chancellor.

 Generated 21 February 2026